 Should I Get a Guinea Pig or a Chinchilla?

-Guinea pigs are a perfect choice if you have younger children because children are usually quite careless and, unlike chinchillas, guinea pigs can bear slight mishandling.
+Guinea pigs are a perfect choice if you have younger children.
+Kids are usually careless, and unlike chinchillas, guinea pigs can handle slight mishandling.

-And, there’s an important thing for you to know: guinea pigs and chinchillas should never live together.
+Piggies are sturdy, while chinchillas are delicate and fragile.
+One important thing to know: guinea pigs and chinchillas should never live together.

 What Are The Pros and Cons Of Owning a Guinea Pig?